mikeoleary/mikeoleary.github.io/_posts/2025-12-13-inference-security-openwebui.md

 - A project API token from CalypsoAI.

 #### Instructions
-1. Deploy OpenWeb UI.
+1. Deploy Open WebUI.
 I use K8s, so follow the previous post.
 2. In addition, this time create a secret in K8s to hold our API key for F5 AI Guardrails.
 Since this was called CalypsoAI before F5 acquired the tech, we'll call the secret calypso-api-key:
 ```bash
 kubectl create secret generic calypso-api-key --from-literal=CALYPSO_API_KEY=your_real_api_key --namespace open-webui